-The Allergy & Immunology Fellowship at UCLA Mattel Children's Hospital was established in 1962 by Dr. Sheldon C. Siegel.
-The Allergy & Immunology Fellowship is a two to three-year program with both Pediatric and Internal Medicine tracks and features diverse clinical and research training.
+The Allergy & Immunology Fellowship at UCLA Mattel Children's Hospital was established in 1962 by Sheldon C. Siegel, MD, FAAAAI.
+The Allergy & Immunology Fellowship is a two to three-year program.
+We admit trainees from both Pediatric and Internal Medicine residency programs.
+Our fellowship program features diverse clinical and research training.

 The program is committed to train fellows to become leaders in the field Allergy & Immunology.
 We strive for our fellows to acquire expert-level clinical competence.
 Our fellows can expect:

 The fellowship is designed to be tailored to each fellow's specific career goals.
-Fellows interested in a career in clinical Allergy and/or clinical Immunology may select assignments from a broad range of clinical subspecialty electives such as Dermatology, ENT, Pulmonary Medicine and Gastroenterology among others.
-Fellows interested in a research track that successfully apply for research grants are guaranteed a minimum of 75% protected time in their second and third year to work on their research projects.
+Fellows interested in a career in clinical Allergy and/or clinical Immunology may select assignments from a broad range of clinical subspecialty electives such as Dermatology, ENT, Pulmonary Medicine and Gastroenterology, among others.
+Fellows interested in a research track will be trained to perform bench research, clinical trials, or clinical research.
+Research track candidates who successfully apply for research grants are guaranteed a minimum of 75% protected time in their second and third year to work on their research projects.

 Board certification requirements are achieved during the first two required years of the program.
-Within the first 2 years the program's main focuses are Clinical and Educational with the optional 3rd year offering the opportunity to conduct in-depth Research.
+Within the first two years the program's main thrusts are Clinical and Educational, while an optional 3rd year offers the opportunity to conduct in-depth Research.
 Clinical experience includes both pediatric and adult Allergy & Immunology.